+rentry: 2021/22

 16 Learning Outcomes

-Subject specific skills:
+Subject specific skills

-- 1. appreciation and understanding of the nature and application of general management and business principles - 2. appreciation and understanding of the importance of strategic management of innovation and the role of technology policy in relation to business innovation. - 3. in-depth knowledge of e-business and its impacts on business strategy, competitiveness and organisational change - 4. thorough understanding and ability to critically assess issues of e-business in different contexts - 5. thorough understanding and ability to critically assess issues of technology policy in the context of digital business - 6. ability to apply the acquired knowledge through a piece of independent research in a central aspect of business innovation in the context of e-business.
+1. appreciation and understanding of the nature and application of general management

+and business principles

+2. appreciation and understanding of the importance of strategic management of

+innovation and the role of technology policy in relation to business innovation.

+3. in-depth knowledge of innovation processes, and how innovation is related to

+organisational change and technology policy

+4. thorough understanding and ability to critically assess issues of innovation management in different business contexts

+5. thorough understanding and ability to critically assess issues of technology policy in different administrative and political contexts

+6. ability to apply the acquired knowledge through a piece of independent research in a

+central aspect of innovation management and/or technology policy.

+Intellectual skills

+7. critical analysis of primary and secondary texts

+8. collection and analysis of data

+9. ability to study a problem in depth

+10. assessment of a multitude of conflicting perspectives

+11. imaginative and original approaches to the use of theoretical and methodological tools

+12. interdisciplinary analysis

+13. comparative analysis

+Practical skills

+14. library and archive skills

+15. essay writing

+16. argument and debate

+17. skills for original research

+18. engaging with experts and managers

+Personal and social skills

+19. communication skills

+17 Learning teaching and according to the de

+Learning, teaching and assessment methods